Seneca Bird Egg

 Packet Size 35 Seeds $5.00

-Bush/Snap.
-53 days to snaps.
-Blossom light pink.
-Widely adapted.
-Vigorous plants have high yields of a concentrated pod set of round medium green 5 to 6 inch pods.
-Resistant to BCMV and Bean Pod Mottle Virus, and NY 15.
-Bred by the USDA in Beltsville, Maryland.
-Introduced in 1947.
-All American Selections Award winner in 1950.
-Parentage is United States 5 Refugee and Full Measure.
-Another of my all time favorite snap varieties.
+This bush snap bean matures in just 53 days and features delicate light pink blossoms.
+Widely adapted and vigorous, the plants yield a concentrated set of round, medium green pods measuring 5 to 6 inches in length.
+Topcrop is resistant to Bean Common Mosaic Virus (BCMV), Bean Pod Mottle Virus, and NY 15.
+Bred by the USDA in Beltsville, Maryland, it was introduced in 1947 and received the All-American Selections Award in 1950.
+Its parentage includes United States 5, Refugee and Full Measure, making it another of my all-time favorite snap varieties.

 Packet Size 30 Seeds $5.00